reactioncommerce/docs/docs/orders.md

 # Order

 Orders plugin deals with order creation, fetching orders by order ID, reference ID or payment ID, cancelling order and refunds.
+Creation of an order is bound to payment completion.
+A payment has to be authorized successfully for creating an order.

 ## Types